 In another case, twin girls were born premature, and one twin was barely hanging onto life after a few weeks.
 Doctors and nurses made the unprecedented choice to put the healthier twin in her sister’s incubator, where the healthy twin wrapped her arm around her sister.
 This eased her breathing and helped to restore her vital signs to a normal level.
 Over a decade later, both girls are still healthy.
 Did you know we have our own forum? and ask questions, meet other parents, and join in the discussion.

 Reaction to Womb-like Environments

 Very young twin babies sometimes react to environments that mimic the womb by curling up against their twin just as they did in that small space.
-One video demonstrated that twin babies carefully submerged in warm water with their faces exposed to air snuggled with one another and slept, inevitably due to the similarity the situation shared with the conditions from which they had recently been released.
+One video demonstrated that twin babies carefully submerged in warm water with their faces exposed to air snuggled with one another and slept, inevitably due to the similarity the situation shared with the conditions from when they were twins in the womb.

 Beautiful . just beautiful . brings a 61 year old fraternal twin to gentle tears .
 This is because of the Greatness and the Wonder of Jehovah GOD The GOD of the Heavens and the Earth .
 Look at His wonderful creation and these other video of theseight beautiful babes .
 Read : Psalm 139 : 13-18